SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ## The Idea Behind LogoRank 💡

-Reading materials that align with one's language proficiency is crucial in mastering a new language.
+Reading materials that align with language proficiency is crucial in mastering a new language.
 However, finding texts that match a learner's level can be challenging.
 LogoRank aims to simplify this process by developing a tool that predicts the difficulty of French texts for English speakers, facilitating a more tailored learning experience.

 ### The Potential Impact